 AEMOs approach is to have an open collaborative approach and shared accountability for developing procedures within the B2B WG.

-UED highlighted the need to develop a prioritisation methodology to assist the group to prioritise changes.
+UED highlighted the need to establish a prioritisation criteriato assist the group to prioritise the list of transactions previously captured.

 Acumen expressed the importance to narrow down on the imperatives that must be delivered for day one and if required, being ruthless about non-essential changes in order to meet the timelines.